go to the top of the page

 She studied classical and jazz violin at the University of Colorado in Boulder, graduating with a BA in music performance and a certificate in jazz studies.
 In 2007 she became only the second American to attend the Centre Musique Didier Lockwood in France, the world’s foremost jazz violin school.Peter Rolland: all fiddle styles, string teachers, intermediate & advanced students, singing, technical & remedial training, camp director

 He has won numerous fiddle contests at the state and national level, and judged many contests including three times at the national fiddling championships at Weiser, Idaho.
 He also has trained many fiddle champions, professional performers and teachers.
 In addition to gigging in many different genres (old-time fiddle, cowboy, bluegrass, traditional country, Celtic, etc), he does school workshops and residencies, teaches at fiddle camps and maintains a private teaching studio.
-In multiple international tours he has performed in Canada, Mexico, the Dominican Republic, Scotland, England, Belgium, Germany, Switzerland, Austria and Hungary.
+In multiple international tours he has performed in China, Canada, Mexico, the Dominican Republic, Scotland, England, Belgium, Germany, Switzerland and Austria.